Graduate Research Fellowship Program in Science, Technology, Engineering and Mathematics

 - What does the doctoral student need to provide to his or her academic institution?

 - The student must work with a representative in the academic institution’s office of sponsored research (or equivalent) to complete an application and ensure that all forms are submitted by the deadline specified in the solicitation.
-The student must complete the program narrative and any necessary appendices, as specified in the solicitation.
+The student must author the program narrative and complete any necessary appendices, as specified in the solicitation.

 The student should provide these files to the representative in the academic institution’s office of sponsored research (or equivalent) early enough to ensure that the submission is complete before the deadline specified in the solicitation.